 RELATED: What Veterans Should Know About Sleep

 Consumption of certain chemicals can also result in substance-induced insomnia.
 Some types of medicines, illicit drugs, or beverages may contain stimulants such as caffeine, which hinders sleep.
 Medications such as beta-blockers and alpha-blockers that fight hypertension can result in insomnia, as can corticosteroids, some antidepressants, and statins, which fight high cholesterol.
 Consuming tobacco and alcohol can cause or contribute to insomnia, as can eating foods that are spicy.

 People also may become addicted to sleeping pills, which makes it harder to sleep without using more of them.
 Detoxing from opioid drugs can result in sleep problems that take weeks to subside.

 While insomnia can happen to anyone, certain risk factors raise the odds of its onset.
 Age and gender are two important factors; people over 60 years old and women have higher rates of insomnia than others.
-Stress and frequent changes in work shifts are also common causes.
-Being overweight can lead to a higher risk of sleep apnea and insomnia, as can excessive long-distance travel.

 RELATED: 4 Sleep Tips For People Who Work At Night